Online reputation is like a credit report everyone can see.

 - Manage information other people post about you

 Negative or inaccurate content is more common than you might think.
 In fact, 75% of U.S. adults Google themselves, and half aren’t happy with the results.
-Take the time to audit your search results, and if you don’t like what you see remember that you can take steps to change it.
+Take the time to audit your search results, and if you don’t like what you see, remember that you can take steps to change it.

-Don’t stop with Googling just your name, either.
-Also try variations of your name, common misspellings, and your name along with other keywords, such as the city you live in, your company name, or your job title.
+Don’t stop by Googling just your name, either.
+Also, try variations of your name, common misspellings, and your name along, with other keywords, such as the city you live in, your company name, or your job title.
 Google your telephone number as well to see where it comes up.
-Take note of the search results, both positive and negative, and use them as a benchmark for developing your personal reputation management strategy later down the road.
+This is all just to see what is out there about you so that you can have a good idea of what someone might see when they are Googling your name.

 Once you complete your initial audit, it is important to keep up-to-date with any changes to your search results.
 Remember to check your search results regularly.
 Many people find it helpful to set a calendar item every quarter or so to remind them.
 You can even set up alerts through Google’s Me on the Web tool to track mentions of your name or email address in news articles.
 Another good choice is TalkWalker for free alerts.